KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

 1. found 'uses: actions/setup-node@v3' in file `automated-tests.yaml`: Replace it with v4.
-2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.

 ## [MMM-PublicTransportHafas by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas)

 1. found 'uses: actions/setup-node@v3' in file `automated-tests.yaml`: Replace it with v4.
-2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.

 ## [MMM-PublicTransportVVO by ChristianGeie](https://github.com/ChristianGeie/MMM-PublicTransportVVO)